Ben Shahn is one of my favorites in the field of illustration. Right now, I’m completely amazed by the work and talent of Pablo Amargo.

 As you can see the representation of giant women and sexuality are two topics that often appear in my work.
 I was just sketching a woman and suddenly the concept clicked.
 There was no premeditation.
 The secret is to always be drawing, the pencil is the extension of our mind.

-6 comments on “The Abstract Editorial Illustrations of Maria Corte”
+6 responses to “The Abstract Editorial Illustrations of Maria Corte”

 Leave a Reply